05 September 2014

 Sandy Sweet-Lovato - “Thinking about you today!
 Love the great PR and older success stories that have been posted!
 Big hug coming your way!
 (3/1, 11:09am)

-I last talked to Sandy via Facebook on August 27th, and afterwards on the phone as we discussed her pool picture and our vacation plans.
+I last talked to Sandy via Facebook on August 27th, and afterward on the phone as we discussed her pool picture and our vacation plans.
 That picture will remain etched in my brain because she looked so happy with that big smile of hers.
 (And yes Sandy, I did keep my promise.)

 Our condolences go out to Frankie and his family today and for the days that come.
 There is no way we can know the depth of your loss for such a tragic loss of such a wonderful loving person.
 We will keep your family in our thoughts and prayers.